 The rod works well in both close quarters as well as bigger water.
 The St. Croix can handle frogging and pitching for bass as well as throwing some larger lures for pike.
 You can find it in fast or extra fast action as well.
 Go ahead throw on anywhere between 12-20 pound Monofilament or braid.
 It’s a wonderful rod that won’t break the bank and can be used for a variety of purposes.

 Sometimes versatility and ease of mind are worth the money.
-The St. Croix can provide both of those for you.
+This St. Croix can provide both of those things for you as one of the best bass fishing rods on the market.

 St. Croix Premier Crankbait Rod